Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Requirements for a Minor in History

-A total of 5 courses (20 credits) selected according to the following principles:
+A total of 5 courses (20 credits) as follows:

 3. At least one course in each of three of the following areas: